Before You Begin

-Tenable suggests you work with your internal ServiceNow Administrator or ServiceNow Consultant to help setup the apps and to follow ServiceNow’s process for development which uses a development > test > production model:
+Tenable recommends that you work with your internal ServiceNow Administrator or ServiceNow Consultant to help setup the applications and follow ServiceNow’s process for development which uses a development > test > production model:

 - Install your development instance and tune as necessary.

 - Create any modifications using update sets.

 - Install the applications on a test environment and promote those update set changes for quality assurance in your test environment.

-- Once approved in your test environment, install the Tenable apps on a production environment and apply the update sets.
+- Once approved in your test environment, install the Tenable applications on a production environment and apply the update sets.

 Configure ServiceNow MID Server

 The ServiceNow MID Server application facilitates communication and movement of data between the platform and external applications, data sources, and services.
 There can be several MID servers in an environment with some dedicated for development/testing and others dedicated to production.
 If your Tenable.sc resides behind a firewall on your internal network, you must use the MID server to access its data.

-- For more information about the ServiceNow MID server, see the MID server section in the ServiceNow documentation.
+- Review the MID server section in the ServiceNow documentation.

-- For more information about MID Server memory needs, see the Set the MID Server JVM memory size section in the ServiceNow documentation.
+- Ensure your system meets the MID Server memory requirements, as described in the Set the MID Server JVM memory size section in the ServiceNow documentation.

 Application scoping protects applications by identifying and restricting access to application files and data.
 For more information, see the Application Scope section in the ServiceNow documentation.

 Tenable requires creating individual ServiceNow users in Tenable.io/Tenable.sc for each of your ServiceNow instances.
 This helps prevent rate limiting, data collision, etc.